Seatis/my-teaching-materials/projects/scrum-game/specification.md

 -  every character has a (max and current) health point (HP), a defend (DP) and strike point (SP)
 - these values can change during the game
 - when a character's health point is 0 or below, it is dead
+    - it disappears from the area
     - if its the hero, it is the end of the game

 #### Starting stats
+- d6 is a random number between 1 and 6 aka 6 sided die roll
 - Hero
     - HP: 20 + 3 * d6
     - DP: 2 * d6